 Von Trier succeeds in depicting a largely symbolic, emotional attitude toward the apocalypse, but without any logic behind his central plot device.
 He presents the planet as a virtual MacGuffin in the film—the thing everyone, at least in the second half, is talking about—and then resists giving any scientific rationality to it.
 Obscure remarks like “it was hidden behind the Sun” explain away how this planet suddenly arrived in our solar system; but then von Trier doesn’t bother trying to render believable gravitational events that would no doubt occur if another mass entered our system, or ever came close to Earth.
 Granted, expecting accurate science from Hollywood, much less an arthouse director like von Trier, is asking too much.
 The director isn’t making a typical disaster movie here, complete with phone calls to the president, or easily swallowed scientific assessments when General So-And-So inevitably asks “Can someone explain to me what’s happening, in English?”
 But even the slightest sense of plausibility would have rendered the emotions all the more believable.
 And as much as von Trier tries to avoid common genre tropes, when the end finally comes, the CGI shot used to render the image seems silly and out of place in this otherwise beautiful film.
 Never would one expect von Trier to resort to a fireball-rolling-at-the-viewer shot like some Stallone movie, but here it is.

 Earlier, The Tree of Life was mentioned, and Melancholia bears striking similarities to that film.
 Both films contain poised, other-worldly spatial compositions shot in a grand style and juxtaposed against a more fluid, handheld camera approach in the Earth-bound scenes.
 Both films suggest a connection between a celestial event and otherwise isolated, highly dramatic events on Earth.
 (Also, both films competed at Cannes.
 Malick’s film won the Palme d’Or.
-And though Dunst won Best Actress, von Trier was banned from ever returning after some careless remarks about Nazis.)
+And though Dunst won Best Actress, von Trier was banned for several years after some careless remarks about Nazis.)
 But where Malick set his family melodrama against the creation of the universe with an intentionally elusive, poetic concurrence of imagery, von Trier attempts to merge his outer space story and the melodrama into one, and the two never come together.
 The characters are too aware of what’s happening in space, and what’s happening makes such little sense that the viewer never believes anything that’s going on.
 And so, the experience of watching this film becomes a study of von Trier operating as an artist, and unfortunately nothing more.

 This is often the effect of von Trier’s recent films, whereas in his earlier work, such as Breaking the Waves and Dancer in the Dark, form and function play out in unison and truly involve the viewer in a powerful experience.
 This is a shame, as there’s so much to admire in Melancholia, especially from his cast.
 But the film’s elements never come together in an emotionally satisfying way, regardless of the significant emotions that he’s exploring and attempting to portray within.
 No one can deny that he’s an astonishing visualist, creating images beautiful enough to frame.
-But cinema is much more than pretty pictures, and even with the help of Dunst’s best performance yet, von Trier doesn’t summon the kind of grandiose emotional response that his extravagant visual style deserves.
+But cinema is much more than pretty pictures.
+Even with the help of Dunst’s best performance yet, von Trier doesn’t summon the kind of grandiose emotional response that his extravagant visual style deserves.